-&lt;sup>1 Council Directive 78/660/EEC of 25 July 1978 on the annual accounts of certain types of companies (OJ L 222, 14.08.1978, p.
+12 Council Directive 78/660/EEC of 25 July 1978 on the annual accounts of certain types of companies (OJ L 222, 14.08.1978, p.
 11).

-&lt;sup>2 Council Directive 83/349/EEC of 13 June 1983 on consolidated accounts (OJ L 193, 18.07.1983, p.
+13 Council Directive 83/349/EEC of 13 June 1983 on consolidated accounts (OJ L 193, 18.07.1983, p.
 1).

-&lt;sup>3 Council Directive 86/635/EEC of 8 December 1986 on the annual accounts and consolidated accounts of banks and other financial institutions (OJ L 372, 31.12.1986, p.
+14 Council Directive 86/635/EEC of 8 December 1986 on the annual accounts and consolidated accounts of banks and other financial institutions (OJ L 372, 31.12.1986, p.
 1).

-- (28) This Directive should regulate the granting of credit by payment institutions, i.e. the granting of credit lines and the issuance of credit cards, only where it is closely linked to payment services.
+- (27)Payment service providers when engaging in the provision of one or more of the payment services covered by this Directive should always hold payment accounts used exclusively for payment transactions.
+For payment service providers to be able to provide payment services, it is indispensable that they have access to accounts maintained with credit institutions.
+Member States should ensure that such access is provided in a way proportionate to the legitimate aim it intends to serve. - (28)This Directive should regulate the granting of credit by payment institutions, i.e. the granting of credit lines and the issuance of credit cards, only where it is closely linked to payment services.
 Only if credit is granted in order to facilitate payment services and such credit is of a short-term nature and is granted for a period not exceeding 12 months, including on a revolving basis, it is appropriate to allow payment institutions to grant such credit with regard to their cross-border activities, on condition that it is refinanced using mainly the payment institution's own funds, as well as other funds from the capital markets, but not the funds held on behalf of clients for payment services.
-Such rules should be without prejudice to Council Directive 2008/48/EC of the European Parliament and of the Council or other relevant Union or national legislation regarding conditions for granting credit to consumers not harmonised by this Directive. - (29) Overall, the functioning of the cooperation between the competent national authorities responsible for granting authorisations to payment institutions, carrying out controls and deciding on the withdrawal of those authorisations, has proven to work satisfactorily.
+Such rules should be without prejudice to Council Directive 2008/48/EC of the European Parliament and of the Council15 or other relevant Union or national legislation regarding conditions for granting credit to consumers not harmonised by this Directive. - (29)Overall, the functioning of the cooperation between the competent national authorities responsible for granting authorisations to payment institutions, carrying out controls and deciding on the withdrawal of those authorisations, has proven to work satisfactorily.
 However, the cooperation between the competent authorities should be enhanced, both with regard to the information exchanged as well as a coherent application and interpretation of the Directive, in cases where the authorised payment institution would like to provide payment services also in a Member State other than its home Member State, in exercise of the right of establishment or the freedom to provide services ("passporting").
-The European Banking Authority (EBA) should be asked to prepare a set of guidelines on the cooperation and data exchange. - (30) To enhance transparency on the payment institutions authorised by or registered with competent authorities, including their agents and branches, a web portal serving as European electronic access point should be established with EBA, interconnecting the national registers.
-These measures should aim at contributing to the enhancement of the cooperation between the competent authorities.
+The European Banking Authority (EBA) should be asked to prepare a set of draft regulatory technical standards on the cooperation and data exchange.

-&lt;sup>1 Directive 2008/48/EC of the European Parliament and of the Council of 23 April 2008 on credit agreements for consumers and repealing Council Directive 87/102/EEC (OJ L 133, 22.5.2008, p.
+15 Directive 2008/48/EC of the European Parliament and of the Council of 23 April 2008 on credit agreements for consumers and repealing Council Directive 87/102/EEC (OJ L 133, 22.5.2008, p.
 66).